Christmas Battle Museum Museum

 Related stories

-An entry in the diary of the moment when soldiers learn about preparing for the Christmas battles.
+A diary entry about the moment when soldiers learn about preparations for the Christmas battles.

-Latvian riflemen and their officers were informed at the last minute about the start of the battle.
-Rūdolfs Ivanovs, a non-commissioned officer of the 5th Zemgale Latvian Rifle Regiment, described in the diary the last evening before the start of the battle.
-A short, but bright and authentic text that shows a very important moment for a soldier - learns about the day of battle.
+The Latvian riflemen and their officers were informed about the beginning of the battle at the last moment.
+The non-commissioned officer of the 5th Zemgale Latvian Riflemen Regiment, Rūdolfs Ivanovs, described in his diary the last evening before the start of the battle.
+A short, but vivid and authentic text that shows a very important moment for a soldier – learning about the day of the battle.

 About Christmas battles

-The Christmas battle ended on January 11.
-The Latvian riflemen of the heavily fortified position of the German army - Ložmetējkalns - managed to take the battle on the third day.
-The price of Christmas battles was very high.
-Hundreds of Latvian and other Russian army soldiers had lost their lives trying to knock the Germans out of position.
-The narrator vividly describes the scenes on the battlefield after the end of the Christmas battles.
+The Christmas Battles ended on January 11.
+The Latvian riflemen managed to capture the heavily fortified German army position - Ložmetējkalnu - on the third day of the battle.
+The price of the Christmas Battles was very high.
+Hundreds of Latvian and other Russian army soldiers had lost their lives trying to knock the Germans out of their positions.
+The narrator vividly describes the scenes on the battlefield after the end of the Christmas Battles.

 Šobrīd Mangaļu māju apkaimē notiek restaurācijas darbi.